yining043/PDP-N2S/README.md

 ```

 # Jupyter Notebook
 Note that following the data structure of our [DACT](https://github.com/yining043/VRP-DACT), we use linked list to store solutions.
-We thus highly recommend you to read our Jupyter notebook for DACT to help you get started and understand our code for DACT and N2S.
+We thus highly recommend you to read our Jupyter notebook for DACT before getting into details of our code for N2S.
 Please open the [Jupyter notebook](https://github.com/yining043/VRP-DACT/blob/main/Play_with_DACT.ipynb) here :)

 # Dependencies